Bolling Hall Museum

 - Toy Detectives KS1

 - Homes in the Past KS1

 - The Tempest Family KS2

 - Digging the Tudors KS2

 - The Strangers Case - A Tudor Drama (suitable for KS2-3).

 See Bolling Hall for details

 Tudor Drama - The Stranger´s Case

 Bringing a Tudor house to life to illustrate past religious tensions Read More »

-Different life experiences in Georgian society Read More »
+An overview of Georgian society through museum objects Read More »